-Once they were picked up by the port taxi, Mikah told the driver the address and sat back.
+Picked up by the port taxi, Mikah told the driver the address and sat back.
 The man was visibly surprised when he checked the destination, straightening himself up before proceeding.
 As she reviewed her people, Mikah saw everyone was in formal-wear.
 Especially Emkir, who was in dress uniform.
 Mikah was also wearing her executive armor under her clothes, just in case.
 As they started moving, the driver asked, "So what are you going to the Duke's office for?" and Zimzod told him firmly but softly, "Don't talk.
 Don't talk."
 The driver tried another direction, "So are you going to..." and was interrupted by Zimzod, more firmly saying, "Don't talk."
 They spent the rest of the ride in comfortable silence as the driver studiously observed the path ahead of him.
 Watching out the view ports, they saw a wide and diverse cross section of sentient and robotic traffic going about the tasks of life and commerce.
 At their drop off, the ride cost Cr 20, and Mikah tipped him an extra five for being quiet.
-Once out of the cab, in the main atrium of the compartment matching the address, they faced a diverse selection of people and machines.
+Out of the cab, in the main atrium of the compartment matching the address, they faced a diverse selection of people and machines.
 Most of those moving or working in the space were in formal or business wear and the machines varied from apparent robots to obvious androids.
 The place was filled with a sense of purpose and no one seemed to be just milling or hanging about.

 Looking for someone to ask which room they were supposed to go to, they found a bank of robotic receptionists.
 Eventually approaching one of the robots, who's upper half extended from a reception desk, to ask about their appointment, the robot asked how it could assist?
 Mikah said they had an appointment and needed direction.
 The robot asked for the names of everyone in the team, and they each identified themselves.
 There was a processing pause before it said, "Please stand by for your escort."
 Within minutes, the team saw a stalk-based device on treads, with three limb stalks and a sensor/voder stalk, approaching.
 As it arrived, it oriented its sensor/voder stalk to the team and broadcast, "Please follow me."
 The voice was generic and slightly mechanical.
 The android then executed a turn in place and went off in a direction which appeared to head to the buildings lift banks.
 The team followed.